anudeepb97/MonkeyPrediction/README.md

 # MonkeyPrediction

-## This project mainly focuses on identify the monkey belongs to which species of this list
+## This project mainly focuses on identify the monkey that belongs to which species of the below list

 - Mantled_howler
 - Patas_monkey